Carrier support for MMS varies depending on whether you are sending from a long code (10-digit) local Twilio number, or a US short code Twilio number.

 With MMS Converter enabled: when you send an MMS message to an unsupported carrier, Twilio will send the message as an SMS with a shortened URL in the body, linking to your media.
 The URL (http://m.twil.io followed by 7 characters) will be appended to the body of your SMS text message.

-With MMS Converter disabled: Twilio will return an HTTP 400 error when you attempt to send MMS messages to unsupported carriers.
+With MMS Converter disabled: Twilio will return an HTTP 400 response to your API request with error 21612 when you attempt to send MMS messages to unsupported carriers.

 Check out this FAQ for more information.